March 26, 2018

 After your legs have warmed up, make your way to Big White Ski Resort in BC’s Interior for a whole different experience—champagne powder, a vibrant pedestrian village, and plenty of ski-in/ski-out accommodation options.
 There is a shuttle service between Revelstoke and the Kelowna International Airport, and from the airport another shuttle can take you directly to Big White Ski Resort.
 This is another place where a vehicle isn’t necessary.
 Most of the accommodation is ski-in/ski-out, and the small village has everything you need—cafes, bars, restaurants, and grocery stores.
 With 188 runs and 15 lifts, Big White has new terrain to explore every day.
 Dogsledding tours, an ice-climbing tower, outdoor skating, and village fireworks are some great ways to have a true Canadian winter experience.
 It’s an easy place to spend another week.

-For your trip back home, there are flights from Kelowna to Sydney, Melbourne, and London, with one quick stop back in Vancouver.
+For your trip back home, there are flights from Kelowna to Sydney, Melbourne, Brisbane, and London, with one quick stop back in Vancouver.
 You may just want to extend your stay and explore the city.

 This one is for the adventure seekers.
 A winter road trip along BC’s Powder Highway is an iconic Canadian experience.
-Take a one-stop flight into Calgary from Sydney, Melbourne, or London and hire a car for your own Powder Highway adventure.
+Take a one-stop flight into Calgary from Sydney, Melbourne, Brisbane, or London and hire a car for your own Powder Highway adventure.
 First leg?
 Travel east towards BC’s Canadian Rockies and head for Kicking Horse Mountain Resort.
 Perched high above BC’s quiet mountain town of Golden, this resort is squished among six of Canada’s most mountainous National Parks.
 Most of the trails are designated black or double-black runs, which means it’s a good place to push your boundaries and test your skills.

 Next stop?
 Head south to Panorama Mountain Resort, the perfect mid-way break between Kicking Horse and Fernie.
 Explore 128 acres of newly opened terrain in the resort’s Taynton Bowl, which was former heli-skiing tenure.
 Surrounded by 10,000-foot peaks, Panorama Mountain Resort offers spectacular views, and all Panorama Lodging guests can access the slopeslide hot pools where you can relax après-ski.
 A few days here and you’ll be ready to hit the road again.